American University: Founding

+21st century

+In fall 2005, the Katzen Arts Center and American University Museum opened, funded by a donation from Washington, D.C. philanthropists Dr. Cyrus and Myrtle Katzen.
+The center continues to exhibit the Katzen's art collection and focuses on interdisciplinary collaboration in the arts.

-Benjamin Ladner was suspended from his position as president of the university on August 24, 2005, pending an investigation into possible misuse of university funds for his personal expenses.
-University faculty passed votes of no confidence in President Ladner on September 26.
-On October 10, 2005, the board of trustees of American University decided that Ladner would not return to American University as its president.
-Dr. Cornelius M. Kerwin, a long-time AU administrator, served as interim president and was appointed to the position permanently on September 1, 2007, after two outsiders declined an offer from the board of trustees.
-According to The Chronicle of Higher Education, Ladner received a total compensation of $4,270,665 in his final year of service, the second highest of any university president in the United States.
+Benjamin Ladner was suspended from his position as president of the university on August 24, 2005, pending an investigation into possible misuse of university funds.
+University faculty passed votes of no confidence in President Ladner the following month.
+One month after the faculty vote, the board of trustees decided that Ladner would not return to American University as its president.
+According to The Chronicle of Higher Education, Ladner would receive total compensation of $4,270,665 in his final year of service, the second-highest of any university president in the nation.

+Cornelius M. Kerwin, a long-time AU administrator, was then appointed interim president.
+On September 1, 2007, Kerwin was appointed to the position permanently after two applicants declined an offer from the board of trustees.

 Ground was broken for the new School of International Service building on November 14, 2007, and completed in 2010.
-A speech was given by Senator Daniel K. Inouye (D-HI).
+At the building's opening, a speech was given by then-Hawaiian Senator Daniel K. Inouye.

-In 2015, American began to offer an accredited, accelerated online MBA program.
+In 2015, American University began offering an accredited, accelerated online MBA program.

-Neil Kerwin retired as AU's president at the end of May 2017.
-The current president is Sylvia Mathews Burwell whose tenure officially began on June 1, 2017.

-As of the 2017–2018 academic year, a female tuxedo feral cat took up residence on the campus grounds near the McKinley School of Communications building.
-School students and staff maintain the cat's small shelter and feeding station and dubbed her "Wonk Cat".
-Wonk Cat has been adopted by the campus community at large, including in university social media postings and her own student-run social media sites.
-During the COVID-19 pandemic, Wonk cat went missing and has not been found to this day.
-Given the harsh winter conditions, abundance of drivers in the District of Columbia and general lifespan of cats, Wonk cat is believed to have passed away.
+In May 2017, Kerwin retired as AU's president.
+In June, shortly after leaving her position as HHS secretary, Sylvia Mathews Burwell was tapped to become the 15th president and the first woman to serve in that role.

-In 2017, Taylor Dumpson became AU's first female black student body president.
-In her first full day in office, bananas were found at three places on campus, hanging from noose-like ropes, and marked with the initials "AKA", which are also the initials of the Alpha Kappa Alpha sorority.
-The university considered the incident to be racist, and then-president Neil Kerwin called it a "cowardly, despicable act."
-In May 2018, the school said it had exhausted "all credible leads" about who had perpetrated the incident.
+In 2017, Taylor Dumpson became AU's first Black female student body president.
+In her first full day in office, bananas were found at three places on campus, hanging from noose-like ropes, and marked with the initials "AKA," the initials of the Alpha Kappa Alpha sorority.
+The university considered the incident to be racist, with outgoing president Kerwin calling it a "cowardly, despicable act."